This article covers:

 This filter item can also be used in business rules to specify that certain fields should be required (not empty) based on specified conditions or exceptions.
 For detailed steps on how to set up this type of validation rule, see the following FAQ.

-Filters applied on employee list type fields, project list type fields and programme list type fields can further be customised by making use of chained filters.
-Chained filters allow users to set up filters on projects and project related entities using information captured on the employee, project or programme entity.
+Filters applied on resource list type fields, project list type fields and programme list type fields can further be customised by making use of chained filters.
+Chained filters allow users to set up filters on projects and project related entities using information captured on the resource, project or programme entity.

 Examples of chained filters include:

-- Only show issues that are assigned to employees that are in the project office;
+- Only show issues that are assigned to resources that are in the project office;

 - Only show approvals where the project type is financial.